 - Remove the filling from 10 Oreo cookies, and break the filling into smaller pieces.
 (Keep the Oreo cookies for another use or break them up into small pieces to use as a topping.)

-- Put 8 scoops of vanilla ice cream, the Oreo filling, and 1/2 cup whole milk in the blender.
+- Put 8 scoops of vanilla ice cream, the Oreo filling, and ½ cup whole milk or heavy cream in the blender.
 Slice up half a banana and put it on top of the Oreos.
 (This step is optional; it makes the shake naturally sweeter.)
-Add the vanilla, chopped mint leaves, and the green food coloring.
+Add the vanilla extract, chopped mint leaves, and the green food coloring.
 Blend until the desired color and thickness.
-If needed, add the extra 1/4 cup of milk.
+If needed, add the extra ¼ cup of whole milk or heavy cream.

-- Pour the milkshake into two tall glasses.
+- Pour the milkshake into two chilled tall glasses.

-- Top with the chocolate syrup, mini chocolate chips, and a maraschino cherry.
-Serve immediately or put in the freezer for a few minutes so it doesn't melt.
+- Top with a drizzle of chocolate syrup, mini chocolate chips, and a maraschino cherry.
+Serve immediately or put in the freezer for up to 30 minutes so it doesn't melt.

-- If you want to make this ahead, the milkshakes can be placed in the freezer for up to 30 minutes.
+- The milkshakes can be placed in the freezer for up to 30 minutes if you want to make this ahead.

-- If you add the Oreo cookie and filling, it will give the shake a brownish tint.
+- Only add the green filling to the shake as the Oreo cookie will give the shake a brownish tint.